HefnaValravn/ubuntu_server/extra_exercises/explanation_https.md

 Then, I will install acme by using `curl https://get.acme.sh | sh` and `source ~/.bashrc`.
 I will also set the default CA to be Let's Encrypt Production.

 I will then configure dns_nsupdate with the right variables, like the nsupdate server, zone and key.
+I will add these variables to my .bashrc file and source it.

-Next, I will generate the certificates for my domains: my normal address, my secure address, and my supersecure address.
+Next, after generating a tsig keypair, I will generate the certificates for my domains: my normal address, my secure address, and my supersecure address.
 I will then install said certificates.
 All of this is done through the acme.sh command.